jthomperoo/predictive-horizontal-pod-autoscaler/examples/simple-linear/README.md

 between.
 - `syncPeriod` is how frequently this autoscaler will run in milliseconds, so this autoscaler will run every 10000 milliseconds (10 seconds).
-- `downscaleStabilization` handles how quickly an autoscaler can scale down, ensuring that it will pick the highest evaluation that has occurred within the last time period described, by default it will pick the highest evaluation over the past 5 minutes.
+- `behavior.scaleDown.stabilizationWindowSeconds` handles how quickly an autoscaler can scale down, ensuring that it will pick the highest evaluation that has occurred within the last time period described, by default it will pick the highest evaluation over the past 5 minutes.
 To stop this from happening we have set the downscale stablilization to `0` to disable it.
 - `metrics` defines the metrics that the PHPA should use to scale with, in this example it will try to keep average CPU utilization at 50% per pod.
 - `models` contains the statistical models we're applying to the resulting replica count, this this example it's just